SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Non-persistent subscriptions and their tokens

-When creating a subscription, an optional Boolean `nonPersistent` field can be added to the request body, and, if that field is set to the value `true`, the created subscription will be non-persistent.
+When creating a subscription, an optional Boolean `nonPersistent` body parameter can be added to the request, and, if that is set to the value `true`, the created subscription will be non-persistent.
-If this field is not present or `false`, a subscription will be persistent by default.
+If this body parameter is not present or `false`, a subscription will be persistent by default.

 Persistent subscriptions ensure consumers never miss a message if their connection is interrupted.
 They use replicated secondary storage to maintain large backlogs (within the constraints of any configured backlog limits)